oohg/doc/english/Maintenance.md

 A new distro is builded:

    * Change the date in doc\manual\OOHG.HTM
-   * Change the date in pseudo-function OOHGVERSION of core\include\i_pseudofunc.ch
+   * Change the version number and date in file core\include\oohgversion.h
    * Updated doc\manual\Changelog_XXXXXXX.htm
    * Create new oide.chm (see doc\manual\HowToBuild.txt)